AdamMahrt-bit/HomeLab-/README.md

 Deploy and test a web server using Nginx

 Understand basic networking between host and virtual machine
+---

-⚙️ Implementation Steps & Purpose
+##⚙️ Implementation Steps & Purpose
-Step 1: Acquired a home desktop to run the server
+#Step 1: Acquired a home desktop to run the server

-Provides dedicated hardware for hosting the virtual machine
+-Provides dedicated hardware for hosting the virtual machine

-Ensures stability without affecting my main workstation
+-Ensures stability without affecting my main workstation

-Step 2: Installed VirtualBox and created a new virtual machine
+#Step 2: Installed VirtualBox and created a new virtual machine

-Enables virtualization and system isolation
+-Enables virtualization and system isolation

-Simulates a real server environment for learning
+-Simulates a real server environment for learning

-Step 3: Selected Linux as the operating system
+#Step 3: Selected Linux as the operating system

-Linux is the industry standard for server environments
+-Linux is the industry standard for server environments

-Builds familiarity with command-line tools and system management
+-Builds familiarity with command-line tools and system management

-Step 4: Allocated system resources (2GB RAM, 20GB storage, etc.)
+#Step 4: Allocated system resources (2GB RAM, 20GB storage, etc.)

 Ensures the virtual machine runs efficiently

 Introduces basic hardware resource planning

-Step 5: Attached the Ubuntu Server ISO
+#Step 5: Attached the Ubuntu Server ISO

-Provides the bootable installation media for the operating system
+-Provides the bootable installation media for the operating system

-Mirrors real-world server provisioning practices
+-Mirrors real-world server provisioning practices

-Step 6: Installed Ubuntu Server on the virtual machine
+#Step 6: Installed Ubuntu Server on the virtual machine

-Establishes a functional Linux server environment
+-Establishes a functional Linux server environment

-Forms the foundation for future services and projects
+-Forms the foundation for future services and projects

-Step 7: Configured networking between host and server
+#Step 7: Configured networking between host and server

-Allows communication between the primary computer and the virtual machine
+-Allows communication between the primary computer and the virtual machine

-Introduces IP addressing and bridged networking concepts
+-Introduces IP addressing and bridged networking concepts

 Step 8: Updated the system